Ryan Miller (musician): Songwriter

-Television Host
+Television host

 Spurred by a move from NYC to Vermont, Miller created a TV series on Vermont PBS called Makin' Friends with Ryan Miller in which he travels around the state making friends with "high functioning weirdos".
-He then served as the creative director and host of Vermont PBS' live music and interview show Bardo interviewing tune-yards, San Holo, Lake Street Dive among others.
+He then served as the creative director and host of Vermont PBS' live music and interview show Bardo interviewing Tune-Yards, San Holo, Lake Street Dive among others.

 Miller has appeared as a guest several times on The George Lucas Talk Show, as well as providing multiple theme songs for their various fundraisers and the theme song for their current weekly broadcast.
 He appeared on the 2017 stage show performance titled Thank the Maker, as well as their May the AR Be LI$$ You Arli$$ marathon fundraiser, and The George Lucas Holiday Special in 2020.
 During the pandemic, Miller hosted a web series that featured guests like Mike Gordon.

 Writer

 Miller is co-writer, with director Rob Perez, of the 2009 movie Nobody and served as the film's composer.

 Miller has written about his experience as a touring musician during Covid for The Atlantic, articulating his experience headlining Red Rocks "I Performed A Career Highlight Show, Then Delta Hit" and "Omicron's Blow To Live Music".
+He also has a series in the Vermont arts weekly Seven Days, "Deep Dives", where he reports on dive bars in and around Vermont.
+Miller also has frequent bylines in Whalebone Magazine.

 In 2021, Miller launched a Substack newsletter called Weird And Wonderful World where he writes about sandwiches, tiny museums, haunted houses, art installations and other weird/wonderful places and things.

+Actor

+In the fall of 2023, Miller starred in Brian Brightly's feature-length dark comedy The Wake alongside Michael Chernus, Rob Yang, Ross Partridge and Julia Randall.
+Other credits include Zoe Lister-Jones' Band Aid and Colin Thompson's Light Years.

-Animation Project
+Animation project

 Miller and Alex Plapinger co-created the animated short series "Pretty Good Story", a 10-episode series hosted by Miller and with hand painted frames by musician/artist John Andrews (Woods, Cut Worms).